pawelc/docs/toread_finance.md

 Correlation and dependence in risk management: properties and pitfalls Quantitative Risk Management: Concepts, Techniques and Tools (book - http://www.qrmtutorial.org/) Portfolio selection
+Automatic differentiation for computational finance Adjoints and automatic (algorithmic) differentiation in computational finance Fast Greeks by algorithmic differentiation
+Option Pricing: A Simplified Approach
+The Pricing of Options and Corporate Liabilities Options, Futures, and Other Derivatives